Ontario Wind Turbines

-- The map below is of one of many wind projects approved for the area east of Grand Bend is approximately 34 km long and 16 km wide.
+- One wind project approved for the area east of Grand Bend is approximately 34 km long and 16 km wide.

-- Ontario average usage is 18,000 MW per hour.
+- Ontario average usage is 18,000 mwh.

 In 10-20 years

 - Each turbine construction consists of 800 tonnes of cement for support, approximately 250 tonnes of unrecyclable materials, 700 litres of hydraulic fuel and, 600 kilograms of rare earth metals.
 Multiply these numbers by 7700 and Ontario is facing a potential ecological conundrum.

 - The are no bonds posted to ensure these turbines will be dismantled at the end of their life cycle.
 It is estimated that a turbine, depending on size, will cost $400,000 to $1,000,000 to dismantle.

 - The Liberals have no plans as to where to dispose these materials, nor have indicated that wind companies will be responsible for the costs of building the landfill sites or depots.

-- One can only assume, that the cost to dispose 6736 turbines will be covered by the people of Ontario.
+- One can only assume, that the cost to dispose 7700 turbines will be covered by the people of Ontario.